maceth/maceth.github.io/README.md

-# Switch Shortcut Key
+# LaunchSwitch

-Switch Shortcut Key allows you to use shortcut keys to quickly switch apps and files.
+LaunchSwitch allows you to use shortcut keys to quickly switch apps and files.

 ### Features:
 - **Multiple App Support:** Can handle multiple apps with the same name, provided they are in different paths.